TD-Dan/Sunwai/Sunwai workbook/Workbook Lessons/Lesson 1.4 - Words Have Roots.md

     *   I have a small dog.
     *   A cat is a lifeform.

-*(Check your answers in [[Appendix A - Answer Key for Exercises]]!)*
+*(Check your answers in [Appendix A - Answer Key for Exercises](../Appendices/Appendix%20A%20-%20Answer%20Key%20for%20Exercises.md)!)*

 ---

 *Pene ran!* (Fast good! / Well done!)
 You've learned about the building blocks of Sunwai vocabulary – roots and compounds – and met the essential root `KO` and our canine friend `INUKO`.
 Seeing how words connect helps unlock the logic and beauty of the language.

-In the next lesson, we'll take a quick look at a practical challenge: How do we talk about people and places whose names don't follow Sunwai rules? --> [[Lesson 1.5 - Names Have Homes Too]]
+In the next lesson, we'll take a quick look at a practical challenge: How do we talk about people and places whose names don't follow Sunwai rules? --> [Lesson 1.5 - Names Have Homes Too](Lesson%201.5%20-%20Names%20Have%20Homes%20Too)